 Testing your Water Quality

-Testing the water in your home or cottage is a relatively inexpensive and effective way of determining the quality of your drinking water.
-Basically, you have two options, you can purchase a home test kit and perform the test yourself or you can call your plumber who can perform the test for you.
+Testing the drinking water in your home or cottage is a relatively inexpensive and effective way of determining the quality of your drinking water.
+Basically, you have two options, you can purchase a home test kit and perform the test yourself or you can call your Licensed plumber who can perform the test for you.

 When it comes to drinking water test kits for home use these are readily available at most local hardware stores and some health food stores.
 Often these tests are very simple to use.